What is an IT specialist?

 This specialty in IT is the most common in businesses.
 Professionals in this specialty handle a company’s technology needs and information systems.
 This role helps manage issues with the hardware and order new pieces of equipment.
 Every company has a budget for its technology needs, and this position is often in charge of managing that budget.

 Companies use different types of networks to connect with other offices and get the work done.
-A network administrator is an IT specialist that keeps the internet and intranet network systems working.
+A network administrator is an IT specialist who keeps the internet and intranet network systems working.
 This role can include some training of other employees and resolving any issues that pop up.

 As technology advances, more and more threats are also developing that companies need to be aware of to protect their data and infrastructure.
 IT specialists who are trained in cybersecurity are incredibly beneficial to organizations.
 There are digital security processes to oversee and manage.

-Large companies and organizations may have specific help desk technicians that deal with user issues and questions as they come up.
+Large companies and organizations may have specific help desk technicians who deal with user issues and questions as they come up.
 The users could be employees or customers using the company’s products.
 Sometimes, there are different levels of help desk technicians who handle different levels of severity.
 As technicians become more experienced, they can move up to the next levels.

 Top skills for IT specialists